 After preparing your resume, take the time to think about the skills and experience you have to offer.
+There are many things you can learn on how to prepare for a job fair.
 Practice a quick pitch that summarizes your strengths, and if possible, recite your pitch to a trusted friend or family member before heading to the career fair.
 Don’t hesitate to reach out to Career Services if you’re looking for support in interview techniques.
 Our team is more than happy to help!

 4. Present Professionally

 Attend the career fair dressed for success.
 Choose an outfit that’s professional and makes you feel confident.
 Professional attire doesn’t necessarily mean a suit – consider wearing dress pants and either a nice blouse or a tucked-in dress shirt.
 Also, avoid overbearing colognes or perfumes — they’ll distract from your tangible skills.
 Last but not least, don’t forget to smile.
 You never know, your next boss could be watching.

 Preparing for your next career fair also consists of being open minded about the organizations you’re interested in working for.
 When you’re at the career fair, stop by booths and speak with prospective employers you may not have originally considered.
 This could open up unexpected opportunities with businesses doing work you find interesting.
 At the end of the day, there is no harm in exploring all your options!

 6. Prioritize Select Employers